About the Library System of Lancaster County (LSLC)

 How the Library System is used by our communities:

 Additionally an explosive number of virtual visitors access the online catalog, databases and websites 24/7/365 through the Library System website.
-The statistics show that over 272,465 sessions, logins or visits to LSLC databases are made annually; the majority of those searches were accessed remotely from home, business, school or work.
+Most recent statistics show that 183,563 wireless connections were made at our public libraries, while Public Access Computers were used for 267,185 sessions and 456,586 items were examined in our Electronic Databases --- the majority of those searches were accessed remotely from home, business, school or work.

 The LSLC delivers direct services via a bookmobile that provides countywide service in the form of over 80 Bookmobile stops per month at primarily low- and moderate-income areas of the county, with special focus on children and older adults.
 The Bookmobile outreach efforts include providing services to traditionally underserved groups in Lancaster County, such as the Amish and new outreach to the Youth Intervention Center.